missnadia/wiretap/README.md

 # wiretap

-wiretap is a React-Redux application that allows users to create contact cards that can store time-stamped notes.
-These notes can then be used to generate a conversation timeline.
+wiretap is a React-Redux application that allows users to create contact cards.
 This application uses a React-Redux frontend with a Rails API backend.

 ## Setup